deceasedvector/portfolio/docs/writing-samples/tutorial.md

 Understand these key concepts:

-* **Node**: A position in a tree structure containing an associate, with information about its relationship to other nodes.
+* **Node**: a position in a tree structure containing an associate, with information about its relationship to other nodes.

 * **TreeType**: DirectScale supports many tree structures:

-  * **Enrollment Tree**: Tracks sponsor relationships.
+  * **Enrollment Tree**: tracks sponsor relationships.
-  * **Unilevel Tree**: Genealogy where each associate can have unlimited first-level downlines.
+  * **Unilevel Tree**: genealogy where each associate can have unlimited first-level downlines.
-  * **Binary Tree**: Structure with a max of two direct downlines per node.
+  * **Binary Tree**: structure with a max of two direct downlines per node.
-  * **Matrix Tree**: Structure with fixed width and unlimited depth.
+  * **Matrix Tree**: structure with fixed width and unlimited depth.
 For example, 3×3, 4×7.

-* **LegName**: Designates a node's position relative to its upline (important for tree types with named positions like Binary's Left/Right).
+* **LegName**: designates a node's position relative to its upline (important for tree types with named positions like Binary's Left/Right).

 ## Initialize dependencies